Formal Contact Categories: Comparison between categories associated to disks

 \subsection{The Heegaard-Floer categories associated to a disk}

 In this section an arc diagram $\zigzag_n$ and an arc parameterization of the disk $(D^2,2n)$ with $2n$ marked points by $\zigzag_n$ are introduced.
 The Bordered Sutured Floer theory developed by R. Zarev associates a dg category $\alg(\zigzag_n)$ to this parameterization.
 In Section \ref{HFCodisksec}, we will find that this category is the same as Y. Tian's quiver algebra $\R_n$.

 The disk will be oriented in the opposite direction of later sections.
+In this way the boundary of the disk is oriented clockwise.
+When viewed from above, as in the illustration below, each interval $\Ad_i\subset \partial D$ has a well-defined left direction (counterclockwise) and right direction (clockwise).
+This terminology is used by the definition below.

 \begin{defn} The {\em zig-zag arc diagram} $\zigzag_n$ is defined inductively as follows: \begin{enumerate} \item The arc diagram $\zigzag_2$ consists of two lines $\lns = \{ \Ad_1, \Ad_2\}$ and two points $\pts = \{a_1, a'_1\}$ where, $a_1 \in \Ad_1$, $a'_1\in \Ad_2$ and $M(a_1) = M(a'_1)$. \item If $n$ is odd then $\zigzag_n$ is obtained from $\zigzag_{n-1}$ by adding a new line $\Ad_{n}$, containing the point $a_{n-1}$, to the right of the line $\Ad_{n-2}$ and adding the point $a'_{n-1}$ to the line $\Ad_{n-1}$ immediately to the left of $a'_{n-2}$. \item If $n$ is even then $\zigzag_n$ is obtained from $\zigzag_{n-1}$ by adding a new line $\Ad_n$, containing the point $a'_{n-1}$, to the left of $\Ad_{n-2}$ and then adding the point $a_{n-1}$ to $\Ad_{n-1}$ to the right of the point $a_{n-2}$. \end{enumerate} \end{defn}